 Generally speaking the aim of active stock picking is to find companies that provide returns that are superior to the market average.
-And in our experience, buying the right stocks can give your wealth a significant boost.
-For example, long term Ameren Corporation (NYSE:AEE) shareholders have enjoyed a 83% share price rise over the last half decade, well in excess of the market return of around 41% (not including dividends).
-However, more recent returns haven't been as impressive as that, with the stock returning just 38% in the last year, including dividends.
+Buying under-rated businesses is one path to excess returns.
+For example, the Ameren Corporation (NYSE:AEE) share price is up 76% in the last 5 years, clearly besting the market return of around 18% (ignoring dividends).
+However, more recent returns haven't been as impressive as that, with the stock returning just 3.5% in the last year , including dividends .

-During five years of share price growth, Ameren achieved compound earnings per share (EPS) growth of 9.6% per year.
-This EPS growth is lower than the 13% average annual increase in the share price.
+Over half a decade, Ameren managed to grow its earnings per share at 6.9% a year.
+This EPS growth is lower than the 12% average annual increase in the share price.
 So it's fair to assume the market has a higher opinion of the business than it did five years ago.
-That's not necessarily surprising considering the five-year track record of earnings growth.
+And that's hardly shocking given the track record of growth.

 What About Dividends?